vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 ruts, but even the Press or the Congress had not visibly created that fellow-feeling with delights in mutual help, support and encouragement.
 Most of the leaders in the country were known only in their provinces.
-A bril- liant member of the Imperial Legislative Council, a dominating leader in the National Congress or an un- bending fighter with the despotic bureaucracy did indeed get a recognition which was something more than provincial.
+A bril###liant member of the Imperial Legislative Council, a dominating leader in the National Congress or an un###bending fighter with the despotic bureaucracy did indeed get a recognition which was something more than provincial.
 But that free, swift interchange of thought and that inter-dependence of policies and actions which an organised National Life presupposes was totally absent.
-The cruel wrong done to Bengal, the solid agitation which the Bengalis started, together •with the widespread discontent caused by the reaction- ;ary policy of Lord Curzon, afforded Mr. Tilak the long-
+The cruel wrong done to Bengal, the solid agitation which the Bengalis started, together •with the widespread discontent caused by the reaction###;ary policy of Lord Curzon, afforded Mr. Tilak the long-